Language Arts 5

 • Short Stories

-• Non-fiction
+• Non-fiction & Ecology

-• Poetry
+• Poetry & Music

-Philosophy statement for this course
+Philosophy statement for and/or behind teaching this course:

 Language Arts 4 or equivalent

-Materials and Resources provided by NSA
+Materials and resources provided by NSA:

-Open Court Reading, Charlie and the Chocolate Factory, ACSI Spelling Plus workbook, Language Power workbook
+Open Court Reading, Charlie and the Chocolate Factory, ACSI Spelling Plus Workbook, Language Power workbook

 Forecasted amount of time required to complete each week’s lesson: